Moataz Al-Musa

-Moataz Al-Mousa (معتز الموسى; (born 7 August 1987) is a retired Saudi professional footballer who last played for Al-Wehda.
+Moataz Al-Mousa (معتز الموسى; (born 6 August 1987) is a retired Saudi professional footballer who plays for Al-Zayton as a midfielder.
 He has played in one World Cup 2010 qualifying match for Saudi Arabia.

 Career

 Al-Musa helped Al-Ahli in obtaining Saudi Federation Cup and the Saudi Crown Prince Cup in 2007.
 He also achieved his team Gulf Cup for clubs in front of Al-Nasr in Saudi Arabia 2008. he also achieved the King Cup of Champions in 2011 and 2012.

 Brothers

 Moataz Al-Musa has two elder brothers, Kamel from Al-Ahli and Ahmed who plays Al-Wehda Club.